"Let the beauty we love be what we do."

 One Note- if any men will ever be using these for shopping, you may want to consider doing these from a more masculine print.
 Jeff originally refused to bring the pretty blue and yellow flowered ones to the store, but has since gotten over it.

 Oh yah, here's one last picture... of my grocery bag, bag.
-It's got a pocket for the Produce Bags and is closed using my Buffalo Scrunchy (cut off the fitted sheets).
+It's got a front pocket for the Produce Bags and is closed using my Buffalo Scrunchy (cut off the fitted sheets).

 2008 01 22 018